HL7/cqf-recommendations/pages/documentation-approach-12-06-cpg-common-pathway.md

 </details>

-**Workflow Enablements and Interventions (Cognitive and Decision Support)**
+## Workflow Enablements and Interventions (Cognitive and Decision Support)

 As described above, much information about clinical information system workflow may be carried in the FHIR Request and Event resources that interoperate between clinical information systems and/or decision-support services and apps (e.g., [CDSHook](https://cds-hooks.hl7.org/), [SMART-on-FHIR](http://www.hl7.org/fhir/smart-app-launch/) apps).
 And the Task resource describes activities that can be performed in these systems and can track the state of completion of these activities.
 The CPG recommendations and their associated requests and events are such activities that can be directed or enabled through various workflow interventions.

 The [Clinical Reasoning Module](https://www.hl7.org/fhir/clinicalreasoning-module.html) addresses the type of workflow interventions and/or enablements through which guidance is delivered into the care delivery process, such as the cardinal types of CDS (ref) (e.g., alerts and reminders, order sets, documentation templates, smart forms, information summaries- often problem or intervention oriented), quality or performance measurement or patient-level metrics or indicators, or more advanced forms of workflow or cognitive support delivered via apps adjacent or supplemental to clinical information systems (e.g., SMART-on-FHIR Apps).
-Further considerations for these interventions or enablement may include the “CDS five rights”: the right information; to the right person; in the right intervention format; through the right channel; and at the right time in the workflow[^2].
+Further considerations for these interventions or enablement may include the “CDS five rights”: the right information; to the right person; in the right intervention format; through the right channel; and at the right time in the workflow[<sup>2</sup>](#2).

 In the CPG implementation guide, these interventions and enablement are recognized to be downstream consumers of the knowledge content within the CPG with considerations being made for critical content or information requirements thereof.
 Many of these interventions or enablements have their own standard and/or implementation guides ([CDS-Hooks](https://cds-hooks.hl7.org/), [SMART-on-FHIR](http://www.hl7.org/fhir/smart-app-launch/), [Measure IG](http://hl7.org/fhir/us/cqfmeasures/2019May/index.html), [eCaseReport-IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html)).
 While the CPG-IG intentionally does not directly address details of localized clinical workflow, it must and does provide affordances conveying critical content for downstream consumers including “the Common Pathway” (i.e., an abstraction of high-level clinical workflows), shared information (e.g., Requests and Events as CPGCaseFeatures), and reuse of the same standards for clinical information system activities (e.g., requests, events, and their lifecycle including their status and tasks) as well as interventions (e.g., forms, CDSHooks, etc.).

 ---

-[^1] Osheroff, J. A. (2012).
+<a id="1">1</a>: Osheroff, J. A. (2012).
 Improving outcomes with clinical decision support: an implementer's guide.
+HIMSS

-HIMSS [^2] Campbell, R. J. (2013).
+<a id="2">2</a>: Campbell, R. J. (2013).
 The five rights of clinical decision support: CDS tools helpful for meeting meaningful use.
 Journal of AHIMA, 84(10), 42-47